vshn/signalilo/README.md

 * `--icinga_hostname`/`SIGNALILO_ICINGA_HOSTNAME`:
   Name of the Servicehost in Icinga2.
 * `--icinga_url`/`SIGNALILO_ICINGA_URL`:
   URL of the Icinga API.
 It's possible to specify one or more URLs.
 Via CLI, the parameter can be repeated.
-If the Parameter is used as ENV, the URLs will be splittet via comma e.G.: `"http://example.com:5665,http://example2.com:5665"` **Please keep in mind, if the URL is switched to another Icinga-URL instead of the Icinga-Config-Master, it can result in cluttered Icinga-Objects.
-Moreover, the FIRST URL will be the Icinga-Config-Master**
+If the Parameter is used as ENV, the URLs will be splittet via comma e.G.: `"http://example.com:5665,http://example2.com:5665"`.
+  Please keep in mind, the first URL will be the Icinga-Config-Master
 * `--icinga_username`/`SIGNALILO_ICINGA_USERNAME`:
   Authentication against Icinga2 API.
 * `--icinga_password`/`SIGNALILO_ICINGA_PASSWORD`: